ibm-cloud-docs/storage-scale/scale-cem.md

     `mmces service enable NFS`
 8. List the CES services in verbose mode use the following command:
     `mmces service list --verbose -a`
-    Two directories (ces and ha) are automatically created in the fs1 filesystem; do not delete them.
+    Two directories (ces and ha) are automatically created in the fs1 file system; do not delete them.
     {: note}

 9. Route Addition at OS & RT Level: